brunch/brunch-guide/content/en/chapter11-plugins.md

 }
 ```

-If you don't list it in `package.json`, Brunch won't see it (it loops through `package.json`, not just the contents of `node_modules`).
+If you don’t list it in `package.json`, Brunch won’t see it (it loops through `package.json`, not just the contents of `node_modules`).

-If you hadn't grabbed this repo through a `git clone`, you're probably not in a Git repo just now.
-If you do have Git available in your command line, here's how to get a HEAD quickly:
+If you hadn’t grabbed this repo through a `git clone`, you’re probably not in a Git repo just now.
+If you do have Git available in your command line, here’s how to get a HEAD quickly:

 ```sh
 $ git init